xingchenzhang/RGB-T-fusion-tracking-papers-and-results/README.md

 # RGB-T fusion tracking：papers，datasets & results
 A list of papers, datasets (benchmarks) and results in RGB-T fusion tracking.
+- If you think this is useful, please consider giving a star, thanks!
+- If you think some information is wrong, please fell free to contact me to correct.
+- If you think some papers are missing and you want to add, please feel free to raise an issue or contact me.
+- Contact detail: xingchen.zhang@imperial.ac.uk

 ## Table of Contents
 - [Papers](#Papers)